-The kitchen in our post-reno house is finally getting pretty damn close to the finish line.
-It’s that pesky 5% left.
+The kitchen in our post-renovation house is finally getting pretty darn close to the finish line.
+There is still that pesky 5% left.
 You know – the small details like caulking and painting the trim that you just can’t seem to get around to doing.
 On the whole though, we can pretty much call this one done.
-It came out just the way I wanted it to: a gray and white kitchen with a largely classic and timeless look.
+A gray and white kitchen with a classic and timeless look.
+All on a budget, and a (mostly) IKEA kitchen.

 It’s pretty hard to believe that it was almost exactly a year ago (January 2015) that we were moving back into our home.
 One that had been a happy wee little bungalow and served us well for 5 years, before we took it all apart to create the larger family home of our dreams.